NKYB/jquery.konami/README.md

 # jquery.konami
 A simple, lightweight jQuery plugin to easily add a konami code to a website

+With support for mobile web sites, just tap and hold for 2 seconds to bring up a soft keyboard that enters the Konami Code

 What is a konami code?
 http://en.wikipedia.org/wiki/Konami_Code